 Associate Director, Crohn's and Colitis Center and Director, Fecal Microbiota Transplant Program, Brigham and Women’s Hospital; Assistant Professor of Medicine, Harvard Medical School, Boston, MA

-A rising star in the field of IBD, Dr. Allegretti has quickly become an international expert in treating recurrent c. difficile infection (CDI) utilizing fecal microbiota transplantation (FMT), a journey that began when she was a medical resident and one of her patients asked about FMT after seeing it as a plotline on a television drama.
+Dr. Jessica Allegretti has quickly become a national expert in treating recurrent c. difficile infection (CDI) through fecal microbiota transplant (FMT).
+Her journey began unexpectedly when she was a senior resident and one of her patients asked about FMT after seeing it as a plotline on a television drama.

 CDI is a challenging problem in IBD.
-Patients have a ten percent lifetime risk of developing a CDI, which then puts them at an almost five-fold increased risk of developing recurrent disease.
-This can then lead to escalation in therapy, hospitalization, and sometimes a colectomy – a procedure to remove all or part of the colon.
+Patients have a ten percent lifetime risk of developing a single CDI, which then puts them at an almost five-fold increased risk of developing recurrent disease.
+This can then lead to an escalation in therapy, hospitalization, and sometimes a colectomy (a procedure to remove all or part of the colon).

-Dr. Allegretti made helping these patients the focus of her research program, first conducting a meta-analysis of FMT trials in patients with IBD in which she debunked the myth that the treatment led to worsening of IBD.
+Dr. Allegretti made helping these patients the focus of her fellowship, conducting a meta-analysis of FMT trials in which she debunked the myth that the treatment didn’t work for IBD patients.
 She then went on to design and lead the first prospective clinical trial of FMT in IBD patients with recurrent CDI, which showed the therapy improved outcomes for these very difficult-to-treat patients.

 “These patients are really sick and need help, but they have largely been left out of research.”